Axe Company and Products Review: Get Your Axe Together!

 I find that 8 – 10 hours is the maximum.
 Although, I have not used the 48 HR sticks and sprays, so I might be wrong.
 Either way, that is just me and my opinion.
 I find that the scents I have used are really great, and that they do keep me dry and fresh, though not for the length of time which it states.
 But I let that slide, because I understand it is all part of their marketing.
 I don’t feel they are outright lying, because I suppose that if a person remained motionless for 48 hours, he or she would in fact stay protected.
 But I am not about to create that experiment just yet.
 Let’s just say I like the sticks and sprays, though I do find the need to re-apply sometimes.

 — AXE (@AXE) December 20, 2016

 So, what exactly is the difference between these products?
 The key to understanding this conundrum is to go into the origins of sweat.
 Sexy, isn’t it?
-You bet it is, becuase by understanding the origins of body odor, you will understand when you need a certain product or another.
+You bet it is, because by understanding the origins of body odour, you will understand when you need a certain product or another.
 In short:

-- An antiprespirant helps you stay dry.
+- An antiperspirant helps you stay dry.
 It does this by covering the sweat glands, thereby cutting off sweat at the source.
-Less sweat means less odor, and no stains on your clothing.
+Less sweat means less odour and no stains on your clothing.

-- A deodorant is a substance which kills the bacteria which causes body odor.
+- A deodorant is a substance which kills the bacteria which causes body odour.
 So, in essence, you do sweat, but you do not smell as a result of your sweating.